Regulatory Affairs Training

 The course is $900 per attendee, which includes lunch and AM and PM break food as well as a memory stick with all course material.
 If 2 or more are in your party, a $50 discount per attendee is applied.

 Who Should Attend?

-Any operator representative that interfaces with the FAA; if you communicate, meet or do business with inspectors or other FAA officials, or are involved in the LOC & LOI process, you should not miss this course.
+Any certificated organization representative that interfaces with the FAA; if you communicate, meet or do business with inspectors or other FAA officials, or are involved in the LOC & LOI process, you should not miss this course.
 If your job does not involve communication with the FAA, but you are still required to follow and be well versed in FAA structure and regulation, you will benefit from this course.
 Class attendance is limited to 25.

 - 37 years aviation and FAA experience in aviation maintenance

 - Supervisory Principal Aviation (Airworthiness) Safety Inspector (PAI) working with PMI's and POI's and overseeing the activities of teams of avionics safety inspectors and partial program managers (PPM's.)
 Directed the certification, surveillance and investigation activities of PPM's